Target365/RCS/USERGUIDE.md

 * 200	Message retrieved successfully.
 * 401	Request was unauthorized.

+#### Field explanations
 * statusCode
   * OK - phone is reachable on the RCS network
   * NotFound - phone was not found on the RCS network
   * Forbidden - agent is not launched on the phone operator network
-* features - which type of messages the phone supports.
+* features - which type of actions and messages the phone supports.
   * ACTION_CREATE_CALENDAR_EVENT
   * ACTION_DIAL
   * ACTION_OPEN_URL